Municipal disinvestment: Flint

 Shrink to survive was initiated by Dan Kildee during his term as Treasurer of Genesee County, Michigan.
 He proposed it as a way to handle municipal problems in Flint, which had experienced an exodus of people and business during the automobile industry downturn.
 Flint had been described as one of the poorest Rust Belt cities.
 One estimate was that its population had declined by half since 1950.
 In 2002, authorities established a "municipal land bank" to buy abandoned or foreclosed homes to prevent them from being bought up by real estate speculators.
 One report was that by the summer of 2009, 1,100 homes in Flint had been bulldozed and that another 3,000 had been scheduled for demolition.
 One estimate was that the city's size would shrink by twenty per cent, while a second estimate was that it needed to contract by 40% to once again become viable financially.

-Shrink to survive in other cities
+In other cities

 Shrink to survive has been enacted in other medium-sized cities in the American Rust belt such as the Michigan city Benton Harbor, as well as the Ohio city of Youngstown.
 One report suggested that city authorities in Youngstown had demolished 2,000 derelict homes and businesses.
 In addition, shrink-to-survive has been considered for inner city suburbs of Detroit.